Grady County Rural Water District #3

 X Close

-Annual accountant reports are submitted to the State Auditor ending the fiscal year on October 31.
+Annual accountant reports are submitted to the State Auditor by July 01, ending the fiscal year on October 31.
 Reports must be filed within 6 months.

 Accountant's Report 2024